-With hormone changes and dietary changes during pregnancy, constipation can sometimes strike out of nowhere.
+With hormone and dietary changes during pregnancy, constipation can sometimes strike out of nowhere.
 Pregnancy constipation can be especially uncomfortable, but there are some over the counter stool softeners considered safe for use during pregnancy.
-As is the case with all medications, it is important to speak with your obstetrician before taking stool softeners.
+As is the case with all medications, it is important to speak with your doctor before taking stool softeners.
 Not all products are safe and pregnant women should only take medications approved for use during pregnancy.

 Read the fine print on that stool softening over the counter medication and you may find out you’re actually looking at a stimulant laxative.
 Stimulant laxatives are very different than stool softeners.
 Stimulants force the muscles of the bowel to contract, pushing waste out of the body.
 These over the counter constipation treatments can cause cramping, diarrhea and water loss and are not typically considered the best option for treating pregnancy constipation.

 Stool softeners work by lubricating the bowel to help the body naturally move waste.
 There is no stimulation and the muscles of the bowel are allowed to work naturally.
 Stool softeners are a mild treatment for pregnancy constipation.
 The most commonly suggested stool softener for use during pregnancy is Colace, though there are over the counter alternatives to the name brand medication.

 Stool softeners are generally considered safe for temporary relief of constipation, but pregnant women need to take steps to prevent a recurrence of constipation in the future.
 Changing diet and exercise is a simple way to ease bowel problems.
 Try: